Modules

 -

-- Be able to discuss the principle characteristics of an action potential
+- Be able to discuss the contribution of ion pumps to the regulation of cell volume.

 -